banzekin/my_aliases/README.md

 ## How to install the script
 ## a) Automatic Installation
-Open a new terminal and download the script using <i>git command<i>:
+Open a new terminal and download the script using <i>git command</i>:

 <code>git clone https://github.com/banzekin/my_aliases.git</code>